Boomaa23/Note2JPG/README.md

 | GoogleSvcAcct                 | --gsvc                | Google     | boolean | Use a Google Service Account over OAuth
 | LimitDriveNotes               | --gdrivelim \<limit>  | Google     | int     | Define a limit for Drive-retrieved notes

-More information on all parameters can be found [here](https://github.com/Boomaa23/Note2JPG/blob/master/src/main/java/com/boomaa/note2jpg/config/Parameter.java)
+Source code for all parameters can be found [here](https://github.com/Boomaa23/Note2JPG/blob/master/src/main/java/com/boomaa/note2jpg/config/Parameter.java)

-## Config JSON
-If you want to store configs without passing them through each time, modify the `config.json` file in your root directory.
-Use keys as listed in the table above.

 ## Integration
 ### Google
-Most users can use the per-login Google OAuth.
-However, if don't want to login every time you will need to provide your own `.json` private key and service account ID.
-The private key should be renamed to `GoogleSvcAcctPrivateKey.json`.
+Used to store note files automatically.
+Most users can use OAuth and login with a Google account each time if enabled through the config JSON or parameters.
+[Service accounts](https://github.com/Boomaa23/Note2JPG/blob/master/quickstart.md#Google%20Service%20Account%20%28Optional%29) are also supported for a faster experience.

 ### NEO
-NEO integration requires that you set a NEO username and password each time through `--neo` or through the NEO keys in the config JSON.
+NEO integration requires that a NEO username and password is set each time through `--neo` or through the NEO keys in the config JSON.